HemendraSharma04/SupplyChainDapp/README.md

 - you can change contents of home page by editing home.js file
 - now everything is done you can run the command `npm start`
 - now your app is runnng on port 300

+### IOT

+- setup dht11 with arduino [LINK](https://randomnerdtutorials.com/complete-guide-for-dht11dht22-humidity-and-temperature-sensor-with-arduino/)
+- setup node red --> so basically node red is low code programming for event driven applications
+- so here we send data from arduino to com3 port and we setup a node at com3 in node red (in built node) so that collects data and from there we modify or add data according to our need and calls and API that will send that data to blockchain
+- json file for flow is [here](https://github.com/HemendraSharma04/SupplyChainDapp/blob/hemendra/Node_Red.json) , you just need to go to node red settings and click on import flows or similar option that will import this flow to your node red and then you can see the code there and change it (its basically plain js code)